What is the Loneliness Loop and How Can I Break Free From It?

 Here’s how Casey might apply the questions to evaluate her thoughts on why she continues refusing to go to movie night with her coworkers.

-Do I know for certain that I will never connect with others will happen?
+Do I know for certain that I will never connect with others?

 No, I guess not.